Henry W. Blair: Career

 According to The New York Times:

 Similar to many Republicans at the time, Blair favored higher protective tariffs, the gold standard, and generous pensions for Union veterans of the Civil War.

 During late 1882 and early January 1883, Blair attached an amendment to the Pendleton Civil Service Reform Act that prohibited hiring habitual drunkards to federal government positions, reflecting his effort to combat alcohol abuse.
 However, he did not vote on the final passage of the Pendleton Act.

 He was chairman of the Committee on Education and Labor during the Forty-seventh through the Fifty-first Congresses.
 He proposed legislation to move control of education from the local level to the federal level during the 1880s.
 His proposed "Blair Education Bill" advocated federal aid for education and passed the Senate on three occasions, was endorsed by presidents, but never passed the House.
-Blair wrote to renowned black leader Frederick Douglass:
+Blair wrote to African-American leader Frederick Douglass:

 Blair declined an appointment by President Benjamin Harrison as judge of the United States District Court for the District of New Hampshire in 1891, but accepted an appointment as Envoy Extraordinary and Minister Plenipotentiary to China on March 6, 1891.
-The Chinese Government objected to Blair because of his role in passing the Chinese Exclusion Act and declared him persona non grata.
+The Chinese Government objected to Blair because of his role in and abusive remarks pertaining to the passing of the Chinese Exclusion Act and declared him persona non grata.
 He subsequently tendered his resignation from the diplomatic post, which was accepted October 6, 1891.

-Again elected to the United States House of Representatives in 1892, Blair served from March 4, 1893 to March 3, 1895, and was not a candidate for reelection in 1894.
+Again elected to the United States House of Representatives in 1892, Blair served from March 4, 1893, to March 3, 1895, and was not a candidate for reelection in 1894.
 He engaged in the practice of law in Washington, D.C., until his death.

 Personal life

-Blair was the on of William Henry Blair and Lois (Baker) Blair.
-He married Eliza Nelson on December 20, 1859 and they had one son, Henry Patterson Blair.
+Blair was the son of William Henry Blair and Lois (Baker) Blair.
+He married Eliza Nelson on December 20, 1859, and they had one son, Henry Patterson Blair.

-Blair died in Washington, D.C. on March 14, 1920 (age 85 years, 99 days).
+Blair died in Washington, D.C., on March 14, 1920 (age 85 years, 99 days).
 He is interred at Campton Cemetery, Campton, New Hampshire.